• Skip to primary navigation

 You want to leave the lid off when making Chicken Stock.
 This helps to concentrate the liquid, which also concentrates the flavors.

-Storing and Freezing
+Storing and Freezing Instructions

 • Refrigerator: store in an airtight container in the fridge for up to 5 days.

-• Freezer: store cooled Chicken Stock in freezer bags or even ice cubes for up to 3 months.
+• Freezer: store cooled chicken stock in freezer bags or even ice cubes for up to 3 months.
 To thaw, transfer to the fridge overnight.

 • To reheat: put stock into a dutch oven or sauce pot and warm over medium heat, stirring occasionally, until warmed through.
 Use as desired.